 Instructions

-- In a large jar or mug, pour boiling water over tea bags.
+- In a large jar or mug, pour 2 cups boiling water over tea bags.
 Allow to steep for 5-7 minutes.

-- Remove tea bags, add lemon juice and honey and stir until honey is dissolved.
+- Remove tea bags, add 3 tablespoons pure lemon juice (approx. 1 small lemon) and honey and stir until 4 tablespoons raw honey is dissolved.
 (Note: the tea will change color with the added acidity from lemon - that is normal)

 - Pour into 2 mugs.
 Add slice of lemon, mint leaves as garnish, or additional peppermint extract for extra flavor.
 Enjoy warm.